-The Moose Meadows palustrine wetland consists of two specific wetland types--PEM1K and $PF^{O4}/{SS}1B$ .
-The impacts within the construction limits would be 400 square meters (0.10 acres) PEM1K and 4,600 square meters (1.14 acres) $PF^{O4}/{SS}1B$ .
-The first wetland type, PEM1K is a persistent emergent, perennial, artificially flooded wetland located at the toe of the slope on the western portion of the affected wetlands.
+The Moose Meadows palustrine wetland consists of two specific wetland types--PEM1K and $PF^{O4}/{SS}1B$.
+The impacts within the construction limits would be 1,700 square meters (0.4 acres) PEM1K and 4,500square meters (1.1 acres) $PF^{O4}/{SS}1B$.
+The first wetland type, PEM1K is a persistent emergent, perennial, artificially flooded wetland located at the toe of the slope on the western portion of the affected wetlands and near the northeast quadrant of Independence Drive and O'Malley Road.
 Observable seepage indicated that infiltration and groundwater flow through the road fill.
 The PEM1K is a separate hydraulic system, not connected to a wildlife corridor (Appendix D).
-The second wetland type, $PF^{O4}/{SS}1B$ , consists of a forested, needle leaved evergreen, scrub shrub saturated wetland, also part of a separate hydraulic system not connected to a wildlife corridor.
+The second wetland type, $PF^{O4}/{SS}1B$, consists of a forested, needle leaved evergreen, scrub shrub saturated wetland, also part of a separate hydraulic system not connected to a wildlife corridor.
 For both wetland types, the function of the unfilled portion would improve after construction because a new drainage structure would allow water to pass under the roadway embankment.

-Alternative One, from Lake Otis Parkway to Hillside Drive, would widen the road to approximately 22.3 meters (73 feet) and impact a total of approximately 0.4 hectares (1.0 acres) of palustrine and riverine wetlands.
-Of this total, approximately 0.2 hectares (0.4 acres) would result from the filling of the wetlands.
-The function of the unfilled wetlands would not change after construction.
+Alternative One (Preferred Alternative), from Lake Otis Parkway to Hillside Drive, will widen the road to approximately 22.3 meters (73 feet) and impacts a total of approximately 0.07 hectares (0.18 acres) of palustrine and riverine wetlands.
+Of this total, all 0.07 hectares (0.18 acres) would result from the filling of the wetlands.

-Alternative Two, from Lake Otis Parkway to Hillside Drive, would widen the road to approximately 18 meters (59 feet).
-However, this width would be increased by the proposed left-turn lanes at major intersections; resulting in impacts to a total of approximately 0.4 hectares (1.0 acres) of palustrine and riverine wetlands.
+Alternative Two, from Lake Otis Parkway to Hillside Drive, will widen the road to approximately 18 meters (59 feet).
+However, this width would be increased by the proposed left-turn lanes at major intersections; resulting in impacts to a total of approximately 0.06 hectares (0.16 acres) of palustrine and riverine wetlands.

 Alternatives One and Two impact the same palustrine and riverine wetlands in the segment from Lake Otis Parkway to Hillside Drive, each to a varying degree.
 The wetlands are shown on Figures 10 through 18.
-The palustrine wetland in this segment consists of three specific wetland types $PF^{O4}/{SS}BK$ , $P^{FO4}B$ , and PEM1K.
-The segment also contains two riverine wetland types

-R2US1 (Little Campbell Creek) and R2US5 (Craig Creek).
+The palustrine wetland in this segment consists of one specific wetland type , P^{FO4}B. The segment also contains two riverine wetland types R2US1 (Little Campbell Creek) and R2US5 (Craig Creek).